-Wouldn’t be nice if we could just toss all our shirts in a drawer and magically they would fold themselves into neat rows of bliss?
-Yeah, that’s not going to happen, BUT the next best thing is learning how to fold them correctly so not only do they fit nicely in your drawer but you can see them all at a glance.
-No more digging to the bottom to find the one you’re looking for.
-We’re talking about vertical rows so easy to navigate, they’re practically labeled.
+While it would be nice if we could just toss all our shirts in a drawer and have them magically fold themselves into neat rows of bliss, that’s not going to happen.
+The next best thing is taking a page from Marie Kondo’s book and learn how to fold them correctly.
+Not only will they fit nicely in your drawer, but you’ll be able to see them all at a glance.
+No more digging to the bottom to find the one you’re looking for!

 How to Fold a Long-Sleeve T-Shirt

 Folding long-sleeve T-shirts might seem like a simple endeavor, but there’s a method to the madness.
 After all, a quick fold can lead to wrinkles and create extra ironing work.
 Fortunately, you can fold long sleeve T-shirts expertly with just a few simple steps.

 Possibly the easiest folding method you can try, this simple technique will save you time.
 Try it when you’re in a hurry or have a full laundry basket to tackle in a short period of time.

 - Lay a long sleeve T-shirt down in front of you and place it face-down.

 - Fold the T-shirt in half so that the left sleeve is perfectly positioned atop the right sleeve.
 Smooth the T-shirt with your hands to remove wrinkles if necessary.